scotthmccoy/scotthmccoy.github.io/_posts/2024-10-09-AsyncStream.md

+---
+title: AsyncStream - A Worse Alternative to CurrentValueSubject
+---

 On https://stackoverflow.com/questions/78192688/how-to-make-an-actors-isolated-state-observable, Scott Thompson says
 > people have run into many problems trying to mix async Swift and Combine.
 It's generally better to use one or the other.
 To use async swift then state would be a async sequence and you would monitor it from outside of the actor using a for loop over the sequence.